nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. You first need to ensure that your device is a **desktop device** as QuickCache is not supported on mobile devices.
 2. Next, you need to ensure that you have **Java 11 or above** installed on your device.
 You can refer to this [guide to check your java version](https://superuser.com/questions/1221096/how-do-i-check-what-version-of-java-i-have-installed).
 3. Double clicking QuickCache doesn't work on every desktop device.
-If you are experiencing problems with this, you can try using terminal or the command prompt to navigate to the folder where `quickcache.jar` is located and then proceeed to execute the following command **`java -jar quickcache.jar`**.
+If you are experiencing problems with this, you can try using terminal or the command prompt to navigate to the folder where `quickcache.jar` is located and then proceed to execute the following command **`java -jar quickcache.jar`**.
 Note that if you rename `quickcache.jar` you have to tweak the command accordingly.

 **Q**: How do I transfer my flashcards to my friend?<br>
 **A**: You can first [export](#export) the flashcards that are stored in QuickCache into your desired file format.
 After exporting, you can proceed to send the file to your friend over your favourite messaging application.
 Upon receving the file, your friend can then proceed to [import](#import) the flashcards into QuickCache.